FreeScale: Unleashing the Resolution of Diffusion Models via Tuning-Free Scale Fusion: Related Work

-One straightforward approach is to generate video patches of the same resolution as the training video and then stitch them together.
+One straightforward approach is to generate visual patches of the same resolution as the training data and then stitch them together.
 Although eliminating the training-inference gap, this method results in disconnected and incoherent patches.
-MultiDiffusion~\cite{bar2023multidiffusion} addresses this issue by smoothly fusing patches during the denoising process.
+MultiDiffusion~\cite{bar2023multidiffusion} addresses this problem by fusing patches smoothly during the denoising process.
 DemoFusion~\cite{du2024demofusion} utilizes this mechanism and adds global perception to ensure the rationality of the overall layout.
-However, this solution easily leads to small object repetition generation.
+However, this solution easily leads to the generation of small object repetition.
 ScaleCrafter~\cite{he2023scalecrafter} argues that the object repetition issue is mainly caused by the limited convolutional receptive field and uses dilated convolutional layers to enlarge the convolutional receptive field.
-Although successfully removing small object repetition, ScaleCrafter suffers from a new problem of local repetition.
-FouriScale~\cite{huang2024fouriscale} concludes that all kinds of repetitions are from the nonalignment of frequency domain in different scales.
-FouriScale removes the high-frequency signals of the latent before the convolution operation and achieves no repetition at all.
-But this violent editing operation on the frequency domain leads to weird results with unnatural colors and textures.
+Although successful in removing small object repetition, ScaleCrafter suffers from a new problem of local repetition.
+FouriScale~\cite{huang2024fouriscale} concludes that all types of repetitions are from the non-alignment of frequency domain on different scales.
+FouriScale removes the high-frequency signals of the latent prior to convolution operation and achieves no repetition at all.
+But this violent editing operation on the frequency domain leads to strange results with unnatural colors and textures.
 Another solution is directly removing the text semantics from unexpected areas in the input level~\cite{lin2024accdiffusion,liu2024hiprompt}.
 However, it only works for small object repetition and will suffer information leakage through the temporal layers in the video generation.
+With the additional pose as input, BeyondScene~\cite{kim2024beyondscene} has achieved 8k human image generation.
+However, its scope is limited to human image generation due to the requirement of additional pose input.
+FreeScale is the first 8k-resolution text-to-image generation method without these constraints.